marcoaguero/fs-angular/README.md

 ## FYI (for FastSpring colleagues)

+This is a WIP

-The current buttons are for testing different functionalities of FS methods through this Angular project.
+- The current buttons are for testing different functionalities of FS methods through this Angular project
+- All of them are declared in the fastspring.service.ts
+- Basic knowledge of JS and some understanding of Typescript is required
+- Directives do not work in Angular

-All of them are declared in the fastspring.service.ts Basic knowledge of JS and some understanding of Typescript is required.
-Any questions or tips feel free to reach out to [Marco](mailto:maguero@fastspring.com)
+Any questions or feedback feel free to reach out to [Marco](mailto:maguero@fastspring.com)